-When it comes to holiday gifting, I, Erin, really don’t think you can go wrong with candles.
+When it comes to holiday gifting, I, Erin really don’t think you can go wrong with candles.
 They’re a useful and beautiful gift that people don’t always splurge on for themselves.
-Plus they’re somewhat of a one-size-fits-all gift for hosts, Secret Santas, co-workers, etc. Particularly this super cute DIY rosemary and grapefruit candle combination!

-• Use Soy Wax: Not only is it non-toxic, but it’s water soluble making it a SNAP to clean up.
+Use Soy Wax — Not only soy wax non-toxic, but it’s water soluble making it a SNAP to clean up.
 Pure beeswax is also a non-toxic option, but it’s a nightmare to remove from kitchen surfaces, in case of any wayward drops.

 With this method, you’ll want to stir pretty frequently, and remove the pan from heat as soon as the chips are melted.
 However, it’s less set up/clean up and less expensive to get up and running with supplies in the beginning.

 Lay Down Wax Paper — Do yourself a favor and lay down parchment or wax paper on your counters before you begin.
 Soy wax is easy to clean, but wax paper eliminates the need for any scrubbing.